Piping Rock Club

 Piping Rock Club is a country club in Matinecock, New York.
-It falls within the ZIP Code boundaries of Locust Valley, New York.
+It falls within the ZIP Code boundaries of Locust Valley, New York, in Nassau County, on Long Island.

 History

 The Piping Rock clubhouse was designed by American designer Guy Lowell and built in 1911.
 Lowell based his designs on American colonial architecture and a desire to link the house with the landscape.
 Most of the rooms open into a hall that surrounds an internal courtyard.

 The Piping Rock Club has an 18-hole links-style golf course that was designed by Charles B. Macdonald.
 Its tennis facilities include several indoor courts, clay courts and grass courts.
 A separate facility on Long Island Sound provides beach, pool and summer dining facilities for members.

 The club hosted the Piping Rock Horse Show from at least 1912 to 1915.
 On October 24, 1937 Cole Porter was in a riding accident there that crushed his legs, leading to one of them being amputated years later.